-Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of higher education institutions in the community that offer free public Wi-Fi access at their location compared to those in other participating communities.
+Public Wi-Fi Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
+This chart shows the percentage of higher education institutions in the community that offer free public Wi-Fi access at their location, compared to those in other participating communities.